Asia Pacific

 Tadashi Yamamoto, founder and president of the Japan Center for International Exchange (JCIE), was the director on the Japanese/Pacific Asian side of the Trilateral Commission from its beginning until his death in April 2012.
 The JCIE staff served as the Trilateral Commission’s secretariat among many other tasks.
 Tributes to Tadashi’s many accomplishments have come from around the world, including these from Geoge Berthoin, Henry Kissinger and David Rockefeller.
 More about this remarkable leader may be found on the JCIE Website.

 The Asia Pacific Group held their first regional conference in Seoul, Korea in November, 2000.
 Subsequent regional meetings were held in Hong Kong (2001), Singapore (2002), Tokyo (2003), Bangkok (2004), Beijing (2005), Bali, Indonesia (2006), Singapore (2007), Shanghai (2008), Seoul (2009), Tokyo (2010), Bali (2011).
 Hong Kong (2012), Manila (2013) Tokyo (2014), Singapore (2015) Delhi (2016).
-Tokyo (2017), Beijing (2018), Seoul (2019), Tokyo (2022), and in Seoul (2023).
+Tokyo (2017), Beijing (2018), Seoul (2019), Tokyo (2022), Seoul (2023), and in Manila (2024).

 Secretariat Meisan Tameike Bldg, 7 F,